Wafaa-Almadhoun/Ros-install-/README.md

           sudo apt install ros-noetic-desktop-full

+   7- Enter the command to install packages :There are even more packages available in ROS.
+      You can always install a specific package directly.:

+          sudo apt install ros-noetic-PACKAGE

+          e.g.

+          sudo apt install ros-noetic-slam-gmapping

-   6- Enter the command to install noetic desktop full : Everything in Desktop plus 2D/3D simulators and 2D/3D perception packages  , then run
+    8- Enter the command to environment setup , then run

-     the desktop-full package contains the following packages/metapackages:
+          source /opt/ros/noetic/setup.bash

+    It can be convenient to automatically source this script every time a new shell is launched.
+These commands will do that for you.

+    Bash

+          echo "source /opt/ros/noetic/setup.bash" >> ~/.bashrc
+          source ~/.bashrc

+    zsh

+         echo "source /opt/ros/noetic/setup.zsh" >> ~/.zshrc
+         source ~/.zshrc

      desktop

      perception